phuongngo25/LungToolsChestXray/README.md

    pip install -r requirements.txt

    streamlit run final.py
-2. Upload a chest X-ray image and we have 3 ways to process the image 2.1.
+2. Upload a chest X-ray image and we have 3 ways to process the image \n 2.1.
 Image Enhancement
-      - In this part we can see the image in original format, and tool for control the constract and brightness of images.
+      - In this part we can see the image in original format, and tool for control the constract and brightness of images. \n 2.2.
-   2.2.
 Diagnosis
       - In this part we Diagnose the Lung problems with the X-Ray image
-      - It can predict the image for 3 classes : Covid, Viral Pneumonia, and Normal Lung 2.3.
+      - It can predict the image for 3 classes : Covid, Viral Pneumonia, and Normal Lung \n 2.3.
 Lung Segmentation
       - In this part we Segmentation Lung in image